80/81

-80/81 is a double album by jazz guitarist Pat Metheny, featuring tenor saxophonists Dewey Redman and Michael Brecker, acoustic bassist Charlie Haden and drummer Jack DeJohnette, which was released in 1980.
+80/81 is a double album by jazz guitarist Pat Metheny recorded over four days in May 1980 and released on ECM later that year.
+Metheny leads a quartet consisting of the rhythm section of Charlie Haden and Jack DeJohnette, with saxophone duties alternating between Dewey Redman and Michael Brecker.

+Background

 Metheny toured in the U.S. in fall 1980 with a quartet including Redman, Haden and drummer Paul Motian.
 In the summer of 1981, he toured Europe with the full 80/81 lineup featured on the album.